kgateway-dev/kgateway.io/content/docs/integrations/argo.md

 ---
 title: Argo Rollouts
 weight: 510
-description: Use Gloo Gateway with Argo Rollouts.
+description: Use {{< reuse "docs/snippets/product-name.md" >}} with Argo Rollouts.
 ---

 [Argo Rollouts](https://argoproj.github.io/rollouts/) is a Kubernetes controller that provides advanced deployment capabilities such as blue-green, canary, canary analysis, experimentation, and progressive delivery features to Kubernetes.
-Because Argo Rollouts supports the Kubernetes Gateway API, you can use Argo Rollouts to control how traffic is split and forwarded from the proxies that Gloo Gateway v2 manages to the apps in your cluster.
+Because Argo Rollouts supports the Kubernetes Gateway API, you can use Argo Rollouts to control how traffic is split and forwarded from the proxies that {{< reuse "docs/snippets/product-name.md" >}} v2 manages to the apps in your cluster.

 ## Before you begin